 Read the directions on the drug facts label to learn how much medicine to take and how often to take it.
 If you have any questions about how much medicine to take, call your family doctor or pharmacist.
-Keep a record (1-page PDF; About PDFs) of which OTC medicines you are using and when you take them.
+Keep a record (1-page PDF) of which OTC medicines you are using and when you take them.
 If you need to go to the doctor, take this list with you.

 Follow these tips to make sure you are taking the right amount of medicine:

 - Take only the amount recommended on the medicine’s label.
 Don’t assume that more medicine will work better or quicker.
 Taking more than the recommended amount can be dangerous.

 - If you are taking a prescription medicine, ask your doctor if it’s okay to also take an OTC pain reliever.

 - Don’t use more than 1 OTC pain reliever at a time unless your doctor says it’s okay.
 They may have similar active ingredients that add up to be too much medicine.

 - Check whether other OTC medicines you are taking contain acetaminophen.
 For example, many combination medicines for cold symptoms contain this active ingredient.
 Taking too much acetaminophen can cause health problems.